AtticusLv/dva_practice/docs/README.md

-"# This is used to display the dva demo practice"
+# This is used to display the dva demo practice